LucyEmmaRoberts/landmark-free/README.md

 # Landmark-free morphometry

+Code from The impact of alignment and scaling on biological inferences from landmark-free morphometrics (Roberts, Camaiti & Goswami, In review @ _Journal of Anatomy_)

-For aligning meshes, running Deformetrica, and processing outputs
+For aligning meshes, running Deformetrica, and processing outputs.

 ## Aligning meshes in R